 I sold my beloved BMW this past weekend.
 There were a myriad of reasons why ranging from maintenance costs, love of driving, lack of car payment, lower insurance premiums, smaller gas bill, looking for something fun, and a host of other reasons.
 But, now that I’m out from under the car payment, I’m at a critical juncture.
 Now is the time where most people who sell their cars make huge mistakes.
-The next step matters the most.
+The next steps after selling my car that matter the most.

 So, what are you going to do now that you have sold your car and have no car payment?
 What are you going to do with the extra savings from the car payment that you used to pay and the lower car insurance premium when I switch from comprehensive coverage to just collision?
 These are some of the big questions that my wife, friends, and family have been asking lately.

 Do you want to change your financial situation after selling your car?
 Isn’t that the whole reason in most cases for selling a great newer model car to begin with?
-Here are three things that you need to do immediately before it is too late in order to set yourself up for financial success now that you have sold your car.
+There are a few critical steps that you need to make after selling your car.
+Here are the steps to take right now after selling my car.
+Here are three things that you need to do immediately before it is too late in order to set yourself up for financial success.

 Open A New Savings Account